Review of polling districts and polling places 2024

 Size

-• If several polling stations are required, is the polling place big enough to accommodate all voters going in and out of the polling stations, even where there is a high turnout?
+• If multiple polling stations are required, is the polling place big enough to accommodate all voters going into and out of the polling stations, even where there is a high turnout?

 • Double polling stations in the same polling place are often used when there are high numbers of voters.